ranemirusG/toolbox-notes/email/email_protocols.md

 - If the outgoing mail can't be delivered it sends the message back to the sender

+Many email clients, Gmail and Yahoo! included, use both port 465 (for Implicit SSL/TLS) and 587 (for Explicit SSL/TLS), while others limit themselves only to 587.

 Haraka is an open source high performance SMTP server developed in Node.js.
 The Haraka SMTP server comes with a plugin for processing attachments.
 Haraka versions prior to V2.8.9 are vulnerable to command injection.